Famous Hollywood sign in hills against blue sky with a graduation cap on first O

 A Look at Where Your Favorite Celebrities Went to College

-Time to bone up on some trivia and learn where some of your favorite stars went to college!
-You may be surprised by who's earned a degree and what they
+It's trivia time!
+Read on to learn where some of your favorite stars went to college—you may be surprised by who's earned a degree and what they studied.

 Sometimes it’s shocking to learn that celebrities are just normal people like us.
 Whether it’s because of the way the media portrays them or how they are treated, it’s hard to imagine big stars doing things that everyday people do—for example, going to college.
 It’s a prestigious honor to attend college, as it should be.
 But a college degree isn’t required to make it big in the entertainment industry, especially for those who were born with silver spoons in their mouths or stars who got an early start to their career.
 Still, a lot of actors and musicians worked hard to hone their craft during their college years, which I find intriguing!
 So here are some of our favorite stars and where they earned their degrees (or briefly attended).